-- Foundation Course: if you’re new to teaching or new to using RSC rehearsal-based approaches to teach Shakespeare, then this course is for you.
+- Foundation Course: if you’re new to teaching or new to using RSC rehearsal-room approaches to teach Shakespeare, then this course is for you.
 It will help you acquire the knowledge, confidence and skills to begin using RSC approaches to bring to life Shakespeare’s plays in your classroom.
 This course is relevant to teachers of all ages and abilities, from early years to A-Level and no prior experience of Shakespeare is necessary.

 - Intermediate Course: this course is designed for teachers with recent experience (within the last five years) of at least three days’ training in RSC approaches, either through the Foundation Course or other experience of working with the RSC.
 (In some circumstances, we may consider training led by other theatre-based organisations.)
 This course will help you extend your repertoire, and engage more fully in the evidence-base underpinning RSC approaches.

 - Certification Course: eligibility for the Certification Course follows successful completion of the Intermediate Course.
 Teachers who form part of our Associate Schools Programme should contact us separately for information.
 This course offers an even deeper engagement with Shakespeare’s text, RSC approaches, and the underpinning pedagogy to help you further develop as a reflective practitioner.
 In addition to further training, the course requires the undertaking of a piece of action research to help you capture the impact of this work on your classroom.

 - Two immersive days of training at the RSC in Stratford